pawod/MigrationContainer/README.md

 ### Note
 This framework is the result of a request made by [Teamplace](https://www.teamplace.net/en/).
 Simultaneously it also served as topic for my bachelor's [thesis](https://drive.google.com/open?id=0B_-vg-Ca4cDReUQ5LTZvWk0zemc).
 With kind permission of Teamplace the main framework is now released to the public.

-Probably the DataMigrator could be converted into a Mono project to be used on further platforms, not only Windows as currently.
+Probably MigrationContainer could be converted into a Mono project to be used on further platforms, not only Windows as currently.

-More details on the Data Migrator's background, its use and the underlying container format can be found in the wiki or the [thesis](https://drive.google.com/open?id=0B_-vg-Ca4cDReUQ5LTZvWk0zemc) itself.
+More details on MigrationContainer's background, its use and the underlying container format can be found in the wiki or the [thesis](https://drive.google.com/open?id=0B_-vg-Ca4cDReUQ5LTZvWk0zemc) itself.